adityakhattri21/Daily_Journal/README.md

 # Daily_Journal

 A simple webapp that can be used to compose daily blogs and store them in database.
 Technologies used are HTML, CSS , Node , Express, EJS , MongoDb.
-To use this webapp locally first clone the repo in your local disk.MAke sure you have Node installed Then run the following command:
+To use this webapp locally first clone the repo in your local disk.Make sure you have Node installed Then run the following command:
 $ npm install
 This will install the required npm packages.